ONSdigital/ras-collection-instrument/API.md

 The upload was successful
 ```

-### Encrypt and upload a collection exercise without RU
+### Encrypt and upload a collection instrument associated to collection exercise without RU

 * `POST /collection-instrument-api/1.0.2/upload/<exercise_id>` (with a file in the data of the POST)